lvgl/lvgl/docs/widgets/core/line.md

 The points has to be stored in an `lv_point_t` array and passed to the object by the `lv_line_set_points(lines, point_array, point_cnt)` function.

 ### Auto-size
-It is possible to automatically set the size of the line object according to its points.
+By default the Line's width and height is set to `LV_SIZE_CONTENT` to automatically set its size to involve all the points.
-It can be enable with the `lv_line_set_auto_size(line, true)` function.
+If the size if set explicitly the point out of the object It can be enable with the `lv_line_set_auto_size(line, true)` function.
 If enabled then when the points are set the object's width and height will be changed according to the maximal x and y coordinates among the points.
 The *auto size* is enabled by default.